Following government guidelines, Project Arts Centre has reopened its doors!

 If a group of 6 or more is attending together, a designated Covid-19 lead should be appointed to ensure that everyone in the group pays attention to the information provided on Covid-19 protocols.
 If you are planning to attend in a group, please assign a group leader who can contact us with any queries.

 Ticketing & Contact Tracing

 Booking will be required to attend the Gallery, with free online tickets available for hour slots.
 These will be made available as a booking link on the exhibition listings.
-You can book now to attend Luminous Void: Twenty Years of Experimental Film Society.

 We require that the ticket-holder must be in attendance due to contact tracing regulations.
 Please ensure that your contact details are correct and active at the time of booking.